Hertie School: Faculty

-Members of the core faculty include President Cornelia Woll, Dean Mark Hallerberg, Dean Andrea Römmele, Dean Christine Reh, Helmut K. Anheier, Joanna Bryson, Başak Çalı, Luciana Cingolani, Cathryn Costello, Mark Dawson, Ruth Ditlmann, Christian Flachsland, Anita Gohdes, Lukas Graf, Gerhard Hammerschmid, Anke Hassel, Marina Henke, Lion Hirth, Klaus Hurrelmann, Thurid Hustedt, Wolfgang Ischinger, Markus Jachtenfuchs, Slava Jankin, Lynn Kaack, Mark Kayser, Michaela Kreyenfeld, Johanna Mair, Sébastien Mena, Alina Mungiu-Pippidi, Simon Munzert, Arianna Ornaghi, Mujaheed Shaikh, Daniela Stockmann, Christian Traxler, Kai Wegrich and Julian Wucherpfennig.
+Notable faculty include President Cornelia Woll, Helmut Anheier, Joanna Bryson, Klaus Hurrelmann, Wolfgang Ischinger as well as Anita Gohdes.

 Partnerships

-Students can pursue study abroad opportunities at one of the Hertie School's nearly 40 academic partners worldwide.

-The Hertie School has established dual degree programs: with the MPP Programme at the School of Public Affairs at Sciences Po in Paris, the School of International and Public Affairs (SIPA) at Columbia University in New York City, the MGA and MPA programmes at Munk School of Global Affairs and Public Policy in Toronto, the MPP Program at the University of Tokyo, the MPA Programme at the London School of Economics and Political Science (LSE), the Programme in Government and International Organizations at Bocconi University in Milan and the Atlantis dual degree with the Maxwell School at Syracuse University.
+The Hertie School has established dual degree programs with the MPP Programme at the School of Public Affairs at Sciences Po in Paris, the School of International and Public Affairs (SIPA) at Columbia University in New York City, the MGA and MPA programmes at Munk School of Global Affairs and Public Policy in Toronto, the MPP Program at the University of Tokyo, the MPA Programme at the London School of Economics and Political Science (LSE), the Programme in Government and International Organizations at Bocconi University in Milan and the Atlantis dual degree with the Maxwell School at Syracuse University.

-Apart from the dual degree programmes, students also have the option to spend an exchange semester at the Georgetown Public Policy Institute (GPPI) at Georgetown University, the Lee Kuan Yew School of Public Policy at the National University of Singapore, the Terry Sanford Institute of Public Policy at Duke University, the Munk School of Global Affairs at the University of Toronto, the Maxwell School of Citizenship and Public Affairs at Syracuse University, the LBJ School of Public Affairs at the University of Texas at Austin, the School of Public Policy & Management at Tsinghua University, the Graduate School of Public Policy, University of Tokyo, Trachtenberg School of Public Policy and Public Administration at The George Washington University, American University School of Public Affairs at American University and the Graduate Institute of International and Development Studies in Geneva.

 The Hertie School also has partnerships in the Berlin education landscape: with the WZB Berlin Social Science Center, the Freie Universität Berlin (FU), the Humboldt-Universität zu Berlin (HU), the ESMT European School of Management and Technology, and the University of Potsdam.